 - Tired arm from stirring?
 Pour the batter into a stand mixer and let it do the hard work for you.

 - Let the batter rise until it's starting to fall back.
 This will take some time, but it means that the batter will have a much better flavor.

-- Be careful not to overfill the crumpet rings, since the extra batter will just spill over the edges of the crumpet ring.
-Even if this does happen, peel off the extra bits and eat them as a snack.
-The baker deserves it! 👩🍳
+- Be careful not to fill the crumpet rings more than ⅔ full since the extra batter will spill over the edges of the crumpet ring as it cooks.

 - Pour the two flours into a large mixing bowl and add the yeast.